wbartlett1/Data400_Final_Project/README.md

 The automated data collection pipeline follows these steps:

 1. **GitHub Actions Trigger** 📅
-   - Workflow runs daily at scheduled times
+   - Workflow runs twice daily
    - Can also be triggered manually

 2. **API Authentication** 🔐
-   - Securely retrieves Amadeus API credentials from GitHub Secrets
+   - Authenticates Amadeus API credentials
-   - Generates OAuth access token

-3. **Flight Search** 🔍
+4. **Flight Search** 🔍
    - Queries major US airport pairs (e.g., JFK↔LAX, ORD↔MIA)
    - Searches for flights across multiple departure dates
    - Collects various cabin classes and booking options

-4. **Data Storage** 💾
+5. **Data Storage** 💾
-   - Appends new data to existing datasets
-   - Maintains data quality and consistency
-   - Timestamps all collections for tracking
+   - New data is saved to Dropbox as a .csv with a date and time label

-5. **Error Handling** ⚠️
+6. **Error Handling** ⚠️
    - Logs API errors and rate limit issues
    - Implements retry logic for failed requests
    - Sends notifications for critical failures

 ### API Rate Limits
-- The Amadeus API has usage limits (check current tier)
+- The Amadeus API has very strict usage limits
-- Collection script respects rate limits automatically
-- Data is collected strategically to maximize coverage
+- Multiple API keys are used in each data collection run

 ---